gulan/ansiterm-flashcard/README.rst

 The player can 'decide' his answer, but that is a private matter that is not shared.
-Since it just happens in the player's mind, it does not result in any system action either.
+Since it just happens in the player's mind, it does not result in any system action.

 The player can press a key.
 Only the enter and delete key events are shared with the keyboard.
 So any key other than enter and delete are accepted by the keyboard, but ignored by the player process.
-Note that after 'decide' the delete would deadlock if I did not skip it like I do in definition A.
+Note that after 'decide', the delete would deadlock if the process did not skip it like seen in definition A.

 Only the player shares the keyboard's alphabet.
 I can group these processes, and hide the keyboard alphabet from the rest of the